moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 To get started, set up a new virtual environment and `pip install -r requirements.txt`.

+Then install the pre-commit hooks with `pre-commit install`.

 ## Access the Pulumi stack

 1. Activate the `restricted-admin-data` AWS role